 Business Administration (BUAD)

 This course is designed to guide students through the completion of the Level 1 materials of the PGA of America Professional Golf Management Program.
-Only available to students enrolled in the PGA/PGM program.
-May be repeated for a maximum of 4 academic credit hours.
+This course is only available to students enrolled in the PGA/PGM program.
+The course may be repeated for a maximum of 8 academic credit hours.

-A survey course of all the major business disciplines with an emphasis on helping define career objectives and supporting academic interest areas.
-An overview of what is involved in accounting, marketing, management, legal aspects of business, economics and finance.
-An ideal choice for non-business majors wanting to learn of opportunities in business and how to pursue them.
-Not open to business majors with junior or senior standing.
+Students are provided a survey of all the major business disciplines with an emphasis on helping define career objectives and supporting academic interest areas as well as an overview of what is involved in accounting, marketing, management, legal aspects of business, economics and finance.
+This course is an ideal choice for any students wanting to learn of opportunities in business and how to pursue them.
+The course is not open to business majors with junior or senior standing.

 This course is designed to develop student proficiency with business software.
 These skills include producing properly formatted business documents and reports, creating computerized spreadsheets for problem-solving and decision-making, and as a tool for preparing effective presentations.